hello-andrew-yan/velocity-relink/README.md

 ```

 ## Usage
-Users need to specify which servers are linked by Relink and provide the SQL database details.
+Users need to specify which servers are linked by Relink in the `[proxy]` table accordingly.
 Once configured, Relink will seamlessly relink players to their last visited server within the network.
+To retrieve the name of servers in your velocity network, check your `velocity.toml` configuration file in your velocity proxy under the `[servers]` table.

 ## Contributing
 Feel free to contribute to this project by submitting bug reports, feature requests, or pull requests on the [GitHub repository](https://github.com/hello-andrew-yan/relink).